 His experience has taught him that no matter what the standard of player; the best way to engage learning is through excitement, visible and challenging progression whilst never overcomplicating the game.
 Dan believes instinct plays a massive role in performing all sports, and training should allow for that instinct to come out in competitive situations.
 His methods of coaching and his passion for learning the sport is infectious.

 George (Head Coach)

-George has gained a variety of experience through both coaching and playing cricket at a variety of levels despite only being 22.
+George has gained a variety of experience through both coaching and playing cricket at a variety of levels.
 Alongside regularly playing for Leeds and Broomfield, he was a product of the Kent youth academy for 6 years, and has also represented Loughborough University.
 During his career, he has been coached by former England internationals including James Tredwell, Martin McCague and Geraint Jones, as well as various other coaches who have had involvement in various county sides.

 George is a qualified Level 2 coach and specialises in making subtle but effective changes to an individual’s technique whether that be batting, bowling or fielding.
 Tailoring the game towards the individual is the best path for success for all cricketers.